Open navigation

 With Instant Messaging in Microsoft Teams, your conversations can occur in the same digital locations that you edit files, plan projects, and have meetings.
 This allows you have conversations that are easier to refer back to and tie back to relevant information.

-With Files in Microsoft Teams, your LSUS files can be accessed from anywhere and any device platform.
-Files in Microsoft Teams can be stored and edited in the same digital locations you instant message, plan projects, and have meetings which makes those files easier to find and their purpose easier to understand.
+Files in Microsoft Teams chat can be stored and edited in the same digital locations you instant message, collaborate on coursework, and have meetings which makes those files easier to find and their purpose easier to understand.

 • Web Meetings - With Microsoft Teams, you can host video conferencing meetings and calls with your fellow students.
 These meetings integrate natively with your LSUS Microsoft Outlook calendar—enabling everyone to stay on top of when you plan to virtually meet up.